INTEL CEO HISTORY

 © History Oasis

-Intel has appointed interim co-CEOs David Zinsner and Michelle Johnston Holthaus following Pat Gelsinger's retirement.
+Intel appointed interim co-CEOs David Zinsner and Michelle Johnston Holthaus following Pat Gelsinger's retirement.

-Zinsner, who is Intel's current CFO, brings 25 years of semiconductor industry experience.
+Zinsner, who was Intel's CFO, brought 25 years of semiconductor industry experience.

-Johnston Holthaus, a 30-year Intel veteran, will lead the company's core product groups as CEO of Intel Products.
+Johnston Holthaus, a 30-year Intel veteran, led the company's core product groups as CEO of Intel Products.

-Frank Yeary will serve as interim Executive Chair while the board searches for a permanent CEO.
+Frank Yeary served as interim Executive Chair while the board searched for a permanent CEO.

 Collection